Pre-Examination Challenges Encountered with Capillary Blood Collection and Testing

 • What is capillary blood composed of?

-• When is capillary blood collection appropriate?
+• When is capillary blood collection not appropriate?

 • Types of equipment needed specifically for capillary blood collection